 accredited U.S. institution, or its equivalent from a foreign institution,

 with a GPA of 3.0 or higher in all work attempted in the last 60 credit hours

 - Official transcripts, and foreign evaluations if applicable, from all post-secondary institutions attended.

 - Resume or curriculum vitae

-- Nursing roles/experiences evidencing 2 years experience as a RN in a critical care setting
+- Nursing roles/experiences evidencing a minimum of 2 years experience as a Registered Nurse in a critical care setting

 - Include professional work experience with a brief explanation of each position’s responsibilities